 On the occasion of World Diabetes Day on November 14, KEM Hospital, Parel, in association with D-Juvenate Charitable Trust, organised a Charity event for over 50 children with juvenile diabetes along with their parents and guardians.
 Standing in the corner, satisfied at the response their work has been receiving, were Dilip and his wife Anjali Kukreja.
 Their journey which started five years ago is gaining momentum…

 Children’s Day celebrated on Monday, at KEM Hospital, Mumbai, had a special meaning and purpose for over 50 children diagnosed with Juvenile Diabetes, also known as Type 1 diabetes.
 This special event was organized jointly by KEM Hospital’s Endocrine and Diabetology Department and D-Juvenate Charitable Trust, A Juvenile Diabetes Trust.

-D-Juvenate, is a social community not for profit initiative for juvenile diabetes or Type 1 diabetes that effects children.
-The purpose and mission of this Trust is to spread awareness across India on juvenile diabetes and also give financial assistance to children below poverty line by way of providing them with insulin and medical kits.
+D-Juvenate is a social community not-for-profit initiative for juvenile diabetes or Type 1 diabetes that affects children.
+The purpose and mission of this Trust are to spread awareness across India on juvenile diabetes and also give financial assistance to children below the poverty line by way of providing them with insulin and medical kits.

 Every child present was given a glucometer with strips and needles.
 This was followed by a drawing competition and refreshments.